edgexfoundry/edgex-go/snap/README.md

 sudo snap set edgexfoundry env.security-proxy.public-key="$(cat public.pem)"
 ```

-Alternatively, you can create the user using the secrets-config command.
+To create multiple users, use the secrets-config command.
 You need to provide the following:

 - The username
 - The public key